gkapfham/www.gregorykapfhammer-old.com/research.md

 ## Connections

-Do you work in one of these areas and are you interested in collaborating with me on a project in the fields like software engineering or software testing?
+Do you work on one of these topics and are you interested in collaborating with me on a project in the fields like software engineering or software testing?
 If so, then please [contact]({{site.baseurl}}contact/) me with your ideas.